 With workers’ compensation insurance, the medical expenses needed to treat these job-related injuries and illnesses will be covered.
 It will also help employees keep their income while they take time off to recover from an injury.

-At the end of every policy the insurance company will do a payroll audit to update the policy to match the actual figures.
-Payroll that is higher than estimated will result in additional premium and visa versa.
+At the end of every policy, the insurance company will do a payroll audit to update the policy to match the actual figures.
+Payroll that is higher than estimated will result in additional premium and vice versa.

 A very common question regarding this coverage is this: “Can I exclude myself as the owner from coverage?”.
 Owners of the business can elect to include or exclude themselves from the coverage.
 Many business owners elect to exclude themselves from the coverage thus eliminating the cost associated for themselves.
 If you’re looking to exclude yourself from coverage you must sign a waiver to do so, this will be supplied by your agent.
 Not everyone is eligible for exclusion and state guidelines will apply.
 LLC’s a managing member of the business can only be excluded and if incorporated a minimum of 10% ownership is required.